Vicious cycle: smashing the taboo of menstrual pain

 However, many people are now beginning to listen, especially as high-profile women, including actor Daisy Ridley and comedian Chelsea Handler, speak out about their own experiences with painful periods and endometriosis, a disorder where the womb lining grows outside the uterus, resulting in chronic pain and painful periods, fatigue, and sometimes infertility.

-Earlier this year, there was a huge response to a piece in Vogue by writer and actor Lena Dunham, in which she gave a powerful account of having a hysterectomy because so could no longer cope with the pain of endometrial disease.
+There was a huge response to a piece in Vogue by writer and actor Lena Dunham, in which she gave a powerful account of having a hysterectomy because so could no longer cope with the pain of endometrial disease.
 Though the pain started when she was a teenager, Dunham (31) wasn’t diagnosed until she was 25.

 Similarly to Dunham, Dublin woman Michali Hyams began experiencing severe period pain when she was a teenager.
 After countless visits to doctors and specialists, she was eventually diagnosed with endometriosis in 2015.